-- Soak a soup hen (3 - 4 pounds) in buttermilk or kefir overnight or for up to 36 hours.
-I used a large ziploc bag because it keeps the chicken well-coated while requiring less kefir.
+Tip: Use a large ziploc bag, because it keeps the chicken well-coated while requiring less kefir.
 Alternately, soak the soup hen in a large bowl or saucepan, turning it every once in a while to keep it coated with kefir.

-- Sprinkle with generous portions of paprika and sea salt.
-If desired, add a pinch of a dried green herb, such as sage, thyme or rosemary.
+Sprinkle with generous portions of paprika and sea salt.
+If desired, add a few pinches of a dried green herb, such as sage, thyme or rosemary.

-- Add about 1/2 - 1 inch of water to the pan.
-If using a stone pan, it works well to roast it uncovered.
-If using a metal pan, cover it with a lid to roast the chicken, and uncover it for the last half hour or so of cooking time (to brown and crisp the skin, if needed).
+Add about 1 inch of water to the pan.
+If using a stone pan, it works well to roast the chicken uncovered.
+If using a metal pan, cover the pan with a lid, and uncover it for the last half hour or so of cooking time (to brown and crisp the skin, if needed).

 The water in the bottom of the pan has turned into a rich broth - use every drop!
 If it's too much for the current meal, save it to add to the next day's cooked veggies or meat dish.